 equipment and supplies.

 Still not sure about pursuing a

 degree in medical imaging?

 Visit Fort Hays State University’s Academic Advising and Career Exploration Center for more information about other career options.
 Feel free to contact us to talk

-with a faculty advisor about the many opportunities that await you as an RT.
+with a faculty advisor about the many opportunities that await you as a medical imaging professional.